Váli: Icelandic sources

+Gesta Danorum

+Gesta Danorum by Saxo Grammaticus is a euhemerised account of the history of the kings of Denmark, but draws on other mythological stories and presents them in a historical context (i.e. presenting gods as human figures from the past).
+In this story, after the death of Balder at the hands of Hother (the human king of Denmark and Sweden), Odin (a human sorcerer who was believed to be a god) enchants Rinda (a human princess of the Ruthenians) and fathers Boe or Bous on her.
+This crime leads Odin to be exiled by the other gods for nearly 10 years.
+When he returns, he seeks out Boe and encourages him to take revenge on Hother.
+Hother, foreseeing that he will die in the battle, passes the kingship on to his son Rorik.
+Hother meets Boe in battle and is killed, but Boe also dies of his wounds a day later.
+The Ruthenian army held a funeral for him and buried him in a barrow.

 Parentage

 Early mistranslation or confusion has led to a single mention of a Váli who is a son of Loki: "Þá váru teknir synir Loka, Váli ok Nari eða Narfi" from the Prose Edda, translated as "Then were taken Loki's sons, Váli and Nari".
 We find the original of the only reference to Váli as the son of Loki, while even the same text refers to Baldr's death being avenged by his brother (in Völuspá 33) as well as Váli being the Son of Odin in Völuspá 51, which is repeated in Baldr's draumar.

 In the late period Gesta Danorum we also see that Odin is said to have a son with Rinda that will avenge his other son, Baldr's, death – though in this case the name of this new son is Boe rather than Váli.
 In all these tales Odin goes out immediately – either through seduction, deception, or force – to sire this son.

 Similarly where each of these documents ascribe Váli the role of Loki's son we see only in the postscript or translation notes that this transformation was a punishment when in fact the gift of wolf's strength and rage is well attested as being granted by Odin to warriors known as ulfhednar, which would make his son Váli a Berserker and a possible origin for the ulfhednar legend.

 Finally we see a different description in Hauksbók.
 In this version of Völuspá, stanza 34 begins: "Þá kná Vála | vígbǫnd snúa", usually amended to the nominative Váli in order to provide a subject for the verb; Ursula Dronke translates it as "Then did Váli | slaughter bonds twist" which presumably refers to Váli, son of Óðinn, who was begotten to avenge Baldr's death, and thus it is likely that he bound Loki, while it is highly improbable that it refers to a Váli, son of Loki, who is attested nowhere but one line of the Prose Edda.